Watch the Hour of Power online and on television (Saturday at 6PM PST on TBN, Sunday at 8AM EST/PST on Lifetime)

 What's the latest update on the Schuller family?
 The most significant change in the life of the Schuller family is the passing of family matriarch and co-founder of the ministry, Arvella Schuller.
 Dr. Robert H. Schuller, now retired from the ministry he founded with Arvella in 1955, had been continuing to communicate in various media and venues, carrying on his life-changing ministry to the world.
 However, with the passing of his beloved Arvella coupled with a recent diagnosis of esophageal cancer, Dr. Schuller is staying closer to home, getting treatment, spending time with family, and sharing with all he meets the joy of the Lord.
 Please join us in prayer for the entire Schuller family as they grieve the passing of Mrs. Schuller and support their beloved father/grandfather through this significant health issue.

 Who is currently leading the ministry?
 In 2012, Pastor Bobby Schuller accepted the position of Hour of Power Pastor, and more recently Lead Pastor and ministry president.
-In 2011, John Charles accepted the position of the ministries' President and CEO, and more recently COO, and has announced plans to retire this summer.
+In 2011, John Charles accepted the position of the ministries' President and CEO, and has just recently retired, as of June, 2014.

 What are Rev. Robert A. Schuller, Pastor Sheila Schuller Coleman, and Pastor Jim Penner doing now?
 Supportive of the ministry's decision to choose his son Robert V. "Bobby" Schuller as the Hour of Power Pastor, Robert A. Schuller occasionally appears on the program while primarily working with his son-in-law Chris Wyatt on new endeavors in positive family media.
 Sheila Schuller Coleman and Jim Penner, along with Pastor Harold Shaw, moved their thriving ministry, Hope Center OC (of Christ), to a new location in nearby Orange, CA.